izumiya/netlify-cms-github-oauth-provider/README.md

 [netlify-cms](https://www.netlifycms.org/) has its own github OAuth client.
 This implementation was created by reverse engineering the results of that client, so it's not necessary to reimplement client part of [netlify-cms](https://www.netlifycms.org/).

-Github and Github Enterprise are currently supported, but as this is a general Oauth client, feel free to submit a PR to add other git hosting providers.
+~~Github and Github Enterprise are currently supported, but as this is a general Oauth client, feel free to submit a PR to add other git hosting providers.~~

+In this branch, GitLab is currently supported.

 Other implementations in: [Go lang](https://github.com/igk1972/netlify-cms-oauth-provider-go).